dita-cyber/SOC-L2-Interview-Prep/README.md

 Scheduled tasks allow programs or scripts to run automatically at specified times or events.
 Attackers can create or modify scheduled tasks to ensure their malicious code executes regularly, maintaining persistence.
 Example: An attacker sets up a task to run a malicious script every time a user logs in.<br/>

 WMI provides a way to interact with and manage Windows system components.
 Attackers can use WMI to execute code, set up event subscriptions, or query system information to maintain persistence.
-Example: An attacker creates a WMI event subscription that triggers a malicious script when specific system events occur, like a system startup.<br/>
+Example of persistent attack: An attacker might set up a WMI event subscription to listen for the event of a user logging in.
+When this event occurs, the event consumer (malicious script) is triggered, allowing the attacker to execute code automatically each time the event happens.<br/>

 **Event IDs for Monitoring Persistence (Windows)**